GIScience/oshdb/oshdb-tool/etl/README.md

 ### Deploy on Apache Ignite (optional)

-If you wish to deploy the Oshdb on [Apache ignite](https://ignite.apache.org), the previously created H2 database has to be loaded into ignite.
+If you wish to deploy the OSHDB on [Apache ignite](https://ignite.apache.org), the previously created H2 database has to be loaded into ignite.
 You can [download ignite](https://ignite.apache.org/download.cgi#binaries) from the Apache website.